piovere/navadmin_feed/README.rst

 * Add previous/next year
 * Automatically calculate next fiscal year
 * Include timestamp, not just date in feed
+* Update tests to account for new function signature

 COMPLETED
 ---------